Personalities & Contemporary Witnesses

 Philosophical studies at the University of Erfurt.

-Acquisition of the bible professorship at the University of Wittenberg.
+Appointment to the Chair for Bible Studies at the University of Wittenberg.

-Appointment as preacher at the Wittenberg town church.
+Appointment as preacher at the Wittenberg Parish Church.

-Attack of the 95 theses on the door of the Wittenberg Castle Church on October 31st.
+Posting of the 95 Theses on the portal of the Wittenberg Castle Church on 31 October.

 LETTER TO CARDINAL ALBRECHT

 Luther sends a letter with his Theses to Cardinal Albrecht in Halle.